awebre/devblog-bliss/content/posts/2025/1-17-getting-philosophical.md

 ---
-title: "Getting Philosophical: What Makes Someone Successful?"
+title: 'Getting Philosophical: What Makes Someone Successful?'
 date: 2025-01-17
 tags:
   - posts
   - management
   - hiring
   - soft-skills
 ---

 I recently took a new opportunity at a new company and was quickly faced with a challenge that was totally new to me: how do you create a hiring process from scratch?
 Up until this point, the company had leaned on it's network to hire a small team of incredibly competent people, most of whom had worked together before.
 As we grow, how can we ensure that base line of competency is kept and that the team continues to work well together?

 ### What Makes Someone Successful?

 When I first sat down to think this through, my initial thoughts went back to the interviews and hiring situations I had been through in my career.
 This left me nervous, as I felt that both as an interviewee and an interviewer I was often left with the nagging feeling that there just wasn't enough useful information being communicates.
 I had seen first hand how people would get one idea about a company or the hire only for the reality to fall far short of expectations.
 So how do we set up the team and the prospective hire for success?

 Of course, I went to the internet to kick start my thinking on the matter.
 Having filled my head with articles (including some especially helpful resources in [The Pragmatic Engineer](https://www.pragmaticengineer.com)), I began to develop a systematic approach to answering this question and, ultimately, developing the core if a hiring process.